Chocolate Fondant Volcano Pudding

 - 2 tsp ground flaxseed

-Note: for an extra twist, you can add a teaspoon of peanut butter in the centre of each fondant with the frozen ganache.
+Note: for an extra twist, add a teaspoon of peanut butter to the centre of each fondant with the frozen ganache.
 Make the frozen ganache the evening before, if possible, however, if you are short of time, 2 hours in the freezer should do the trick.

 1. To make the ganache, melt the chocolate with the milk in a heat-proof bowl over a pan of gently simmering water, making sure the base of the bowl doesn’t touch the water.
 Stir occasionally with a small whisk or spoon until the chocolate has melted and is combined with the milk.
 (Alternatively, put the ingredients in a microwave-safe bowl and microwave at full power for 30 seconds.
 If there are still lumps of chocolate, put it back into the microwave in 10-seconds blasts, stirring each time, until completely combined and smooth.

-3. 30 minutes before you want to serve your fondants, preheat the oven to 180°C. (160°C fan, gas 4).
+3. 30 minutes before you want to serve your fondant, preheat the oven to 180 °C. (160 °C fan, gas 4).
 Take 4 small individual pudding moulds or ramekins that will comfortably hold an ice cube, grease them with oil and dust with a layer of cocoa powder.

 4. Sift the flour, cocoa powder, bicarbonate of soda and salt in a large mixing bowl.
 Using a whisk, mix the sugar into the dry ingredients.